 1. Create videos about your expertise or passion

-If you’re already creating content, you’ve probably picked out a niche you’re passionate about.
+As a creator, you’ve probably picked out a niche you’re passionate about.
 Well, guess what?
 Having a passion means you have at least some knowledge about a given topic, and that expertise is something that audiences are eager to get access to.
-This applies to all creator platforms, and YouTube is no exception.
+This applies to audiences on all creator platforms, and YouTube is no exception.

-According to Jay Clouse, the creator behind the Creator Science newsletter and the Creative Elements podcast, creating content on something you’re knowledgeable about is a great place to start: “In an ideal world, you have some type of earned insight that you can leverage.
+According to Jay Clouse, founder of Creator Science, creating content on something you’re knowledgeable about is a great place to start: “In an ideal world, you have some type of earned insight that you can leverage.
 Something that you have uniquely discovered and identified through experience.”

 2. Publish new videos regularly